jaehughes/IDPDocs/docs/resources.md

 Serial.print("Hello World")         //Sends Serial String with no end of line characters Serial.println("Hello World")         //Sends Serial String with end of line characters
 ```
-It is also possible to perform more string handling to print, for example a mix of text and varibles:
+It is also possible to perform string handling to print a mix of text and varibles:

 ```
 int sensorValue = analogRead(A0);